ecmwf/metview-docs/docs/metview/macro/convert_to_python.rst

 How to use the converter?
 --------------------------

-There are different ways to perform the conversion.
+There are two different ways to perform the conversion.

 Conversion from the icon context menu
 ++++++++++++++++++++++++++++++++++++++++